 Plant physiology is a branch of study in Botany dealing with the physiological processes or functions of plants.
-Specifically, it is a descriptive study of structure and variation of plants at the cellular and molecular level leading to ecological, physiological and biochemistry related aspects of plants exploration.
+Precisely, it is a descriptive study of variation and structure of plants at the molecular and cellular level, resulting in ecological, physiological and biochemistry related aspects of plant exploration.

-Plant physiology gives an account of the different parts of the plant and their functioning.
-It helps us analyze plant processes such as mineral nutrition, photosynthesis, transportation, respiration and finally plant development and growth which are characteristics exhibited by living entities.
+Plant physiology deals with different plant structures and their functioning.
+It enables analysing processes in plants, namely – photosynthesis, mineral nutrition, respiration, transportation, and ultimately plant development and growth which are traits displayed by living entities.

 The description is in the context of cellular activities in molecular parameters.
 It also gives a brief idea of the role of physiological processes in the environment.